Multidisciplinary Training at HELI-EXPO 2023

-Sarah MacLeod, Marshall S. Filler, and Christian Klein, executive team members of the association (and managing members of Obadal, Filler, MacLeod & Klein, P.L.C.) will lead a number of professional education courses as well as three “Rotor Safety Challenge” presentations.
+Sarah MacLeod, Marshall S. Filler, Christian Klein, and Brett Levanto, executive team members of the association (and of Obadal, Filler, MacLeod & Klein, P.L.C.) will lead a number of professional education courses, a “Rotor Safety Challenge” presentation, and multiple activities in support of growing regulatory knowledge.

-Click here to register for the event and stay tuned to heliexpo.com/education for registration information.
+Click here to register for the event and visit heliexpo.com/education for course information.

 Professional Education Courses

-Note: These sessions are provided by MacLeod and Filler on behalf of OFM&K and are listed in schedule order.
+Note: These sessions are provided on behalf of OFM&K and are listed in schedule order.

 Regulations Affecting Aircraft Part Purchase and Sale